 emphasis on quality of life issues, has been heard throughout the

 United States.
-She continues her long-standing involvement in
+She continued her long-standing involvement in

-community service with her appointment to a new term on the Arizona
+community service with her terms on the Arizona

-She founded the Arizona Centenarian Program during her first
+founded the Arizona Centenarian Program during her first

-term on the Governorís Advisory Council on Aging in the mid 1980s.
+term on the Governor’s Advisory Council on Aging in the